Martinator9001/restoration-mod-hardcore/README.md

+This is an progression rebalance of the original Restoration Mod, as of now you have a 10/90 split on spending and offshore cash and 20% of the original XP on single day heists.

 # Restoration Mod

 Restoration Mod is a multi-functional mod that restores an older version of Payday 2's HUD, as well as offers a Total Game Overhaul aimed at restoring the good parts of old Payday 2